-My Mount Everest Base Camp Trek with Ian Taylor Trekking was truly amazing.
-Just back from our Everest Base Camp Trek with Ian Taylor Trekking.
+I am just back from my Everest Base Camp Trek with Ian Taylor Trekking.
 We had 10 people in our team and we had a great mix of people from around the world.
 What a journey!!
 I am an avid female hiker from Australia with many goals.
 A friend on mine who climbed Kilimanjaro with Ian Taylor and is climbing with him in the Himalaya’s next month put us in touch.

 I was delight with the advanced training program and individual touch, the Everest base camp dossier was great and I always got answers to my questions within days if not the same day.
 Thank you guys for your help and time.
-I think Kilimanjaro is my the cards for 2015.
+I think Kilimanjaro is in the cards for me next.

-Once I arrived in Kathmandu airport, I was picked up and brought to the crazy and now my favorite city of Kathmandu.
+Once I arrived in Kathmandu airport, I was picked up and brought through the crazy traffic and now my favorite city of Kathmandu.
 It did take me about 45 minutes to exit the airport, the line to get my visa was busy.
-Ian had told me to pick up the visa entry form, get in line fast and have my passport photo’s ready and my USD $40 (now $50) and this helped speed up the process.
+Ian had told me to pick up the visa entry form, get in line fast and have my passport photo’s ready and my USD $50 and this helped speed up the process.